Most Individuals Snore.

 Before Starting Tinnisense Sleep

 The Before photo confirms there wasn’t enough room for the teeth to be ideally positioned.
 She was a heavy snorer who had obstructive sleep apnea for years.
 Her condition was confirmed by multiple sleep studies.
 Even with the nightly use of a CPAP (continuous positive airway pressure) device, her sleep quality was poor.

 Instead of being upright, many teeth were leaning excessively towards the tongue.
 The two canines outside the arch were pushing out her lips.
 Poor tooth positions kept the mouth too small.
 There was insufficient space for the tongue on the floor of the mouth and palate.

 The After photo shows how her teeth have been realigned; straighter, more upright, and touching one another in better locations.
 No teeth were removed.
 No tooth enamel was permanently shaved away.
 The body made new bone to create adequate space for each tooth.

-Your partner will be grateful that you initiated Divign Sleep.
+Your partner will be grateful that you initiated Tinnisense Sleep.

 Her husband is ecstatic that she snores much less now.
 She falls asleep at a regular time and gets better quality rest.
 She no longer requires the assistance of a CPAP machine.
 Tinnisense Sleep Aligners are to thank for giving her more energy, improving her sleep hygiene, and creating a healthier mouth.